Canada town prepares sombre vigil to honour hockey crash victims

 Volunteers, many red-eyed, lined up chairs on Sunday at the Broncos' arena in Humboldt - not for the playoff game that fans had excitedly anticipated but for a sombre vigil set to begin at 7.00pm (9.00am Singapore time Monday).

-A large crowd was expected in the town of about 6,000 people.
+Prime Minister Justin Trudeau was due to join the large crowd expected for the remembrance event in the town of about 6,000 people.

 Hockey players were expected to sit on the ice together, many in uniform.
 An additional 1,000 chairs were set up at a local curling rink, and live broadcast feeds were planned for other area venues, the Regina Leader-Post reported.